mjbhobe/dl-pytorch/Tutorial.md

 **One last thing**

-In this tutorial, I **won't be covering tha rationale behind choosing a specific architecture for the model nor why I prepared the data in a specific way**.
+In this tutorial, I **won't be covering tha rationale behind choosing a specific architecture for the model nor why I prepared the data in a specific way, nor which metrics to use**.
 This document is all about how to use the Pytorch Toolkit's API and not on how to design ML models.
 You can refer to several books or online tutorials for guidance on model design.
 With that perspective, let's get started.

 ## Training with data available in Numpy arrays
 Often data & labels are available in Numpy arrays, especially for structured datasets.
 For example: datasets available with the `scikit-learn` module (like Iris dataset, Boston Housing, the Wisconsin Breast Cancer dataset etc.) and in several repositories on Kaggle and UCI.